Digital Fingerprinting explained: applications, benefits, and privacy-friendly alternatives

 Businesses use fingerprinting to track how users navigate websites, enabling better optimization of user interfaces and customer experience without the need for cookies.

-AI-Based Alternatives to Digital Fingerprinting
+AI-Based Alternatives to Device Fingerprinting

 As privacy regulations tighten and ethical concerns grow, organizations are turning to AI-powered tracking solutions that provide valuable insights without compromising user privacy.
 These alternatives use advanced technologies such as synthetic data, federated learning, and contextual AI to provide ethical, accurate, and compliant tracking.